nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-03-deploy-from-visual-studio-2012-to-ios-windows-phone-android-and-windows/index.md

 ---
 title: Deploy from Visual Studio 2012 to iOS, Windows Phone, Android and Windows
-description: "Discover how to deploy apps from Visual Studio 2012 to multiple platforms like iOS, Android, and Windows, streamlining your development process effectively."
+description: Discover how to deploy apps from Visual Studio 2012 to multiple platforms like iOS, Android, and Windows, streamlining your development process effectively.
 date: 2012-08-03
 creator: Martin Hinshelwood
 id: "6950"